Message-Market Fit

 Exercise: Test Your Messaging at Scale

-Running small, targeted ad campaigns online can give you a ton of data relatively quickly and cheaply.
+Running small, targeted ad campaigns online can give you a lot of data quickly and cheaply.

 The basic components of a market messaging ad campaign are